Josephaaan/FAI-Benchmark/README.md

 Gloo's system applies tradition-based routing (e.g., "evangelical") on top of base models rather than traditional fine-tuning.
 This replication tests whether that routing layer meaningfully improves alignment with human flourishing dimensions beyond what the base model achieves on its own.

 This study is conducted independently.
-The authors maintain contact with Gloo for transparency, but the research design, question sets, and analysis are not sponsored or directed by Gloo.

 ---